kyren/goggles/README.md

-7) The `masked` module contains the `MaskedStorage` struct which safely wraps a `RawStorage` together with a `BitSet` to keep track of which components are present.  `MaskedStorage` is also safely join-able.
+7) The `masked` module contains the `MaskedStorage` struct which safely wraps a `RawStorage` together with a `BitSet` to keep track of which components are present.  `MaskedStorage` is also join-able.

 8) The `entity` module contains an atomic generational index allocator that also uses `hibitset` types to track which indexes are alive.
 It also allows you to join on the allocator to output live `Entity`'s.

-9) The `world` module ties everything together into something with a recognizable ECS API.
+9) The `world` module ties all of this together into something with a recognizable ECS API.
 If you want to understand how this works, or want to build your own abstractions instead of what's provided in this module, start here.
 Many of the changes to `specs` have been made so that the `world`